pepperoni505/rusqlite/README.md

-## This is a fork of Rusqlite v0.30.0 with changes to the sqlite3.c file to make it compatible with MSFS.
+## This is a fork of Rusqlite with changes to the sqlite3.c file to make it compatible with MSFS

 # Rusqlite